 - In year 5, the final course project (PFE) is an in-depth study intended to make an original contribution to the development of techniques in mechatronics-related fields

-Double degrees exist with institutions in Germany, the United States, the United Kingdom and Switzerland.
+Double degrees exist with institutions in Germany, the United States, and there is the possibility of a master’s in the United Kingdom and in Switzerland.

 Graduates find work in sectors including transport (aeronautics, automotive, railways), robotics, energy, medical, home automation, etc. They can occupy positions in research and development, project management, design, service and automation.